 A government-appointed working party completing a full review of the Holidays Act in 2019 and made 22 recommendations to improve the Holidays Act.
 Some of the recommendations include extending bereavement leave to include more family members, employees becoming entitled to bereavement leave and family violence leave from their first day of employment, and employees becoming entitled to one day of paid sick leave from their first day of employment, with an additional day given per month until the minimum entitlement is reached.
-The Government has accepted the recommendations and new legislation is expected to be introduced in 2022.
+The previous Government accepted the recommendations with the intention to introduce new legislation in mid-2023, however it was unable to implement these changes before the end of its term.
+The current Government has indicated improvements to the Holidays Act as one of its top priorities.

-The Parental Leave and Employment Protection Act 1987 allows for up to 26 weeks of 'primary carer' leave for employees who meet the six month or 12 month employment tests set out in the Act and who are pregnant, who have given birth to a child, or who take permanent primary responsibility for the care, development, and upbringing of a child under six years of age.
+The Parental Leave and Employment Protection Act 1987 allows for up to 26 weeks of 'primary carer' leave for employees who meet the six-month or 12-month employment tests set out in the Act and who are pregnant, who have given birth to a child, or who take permanent primary responsibility for the care, development, and upbringing of a child under six years of age.
 This leave may be transferred to the biological mother's spouse or partner in certain circumstances.
 Pregnant employees are also entitled to up to 10 days' unpaid leave for reasons connected with their pregnancy (eg to attend medical appointments).

-Employers are not required to pay employees for parental leave, but government-funded parental leave payments are available for primary carers who meet the legislative threshold for payments, up to a maximum of NZ\$606.46 per week (before tax) for up to 26 weeks.
+Employers are not required to pay employees for parental leave, but government-funded parental leave payments are available for primary carers who meet the legislative threshold for payments, up to a maximum of NZ\$661.12 per week (before tax) for up to 26 weeks.
 Self-employed people may also be entitled to these payments.
 In certain circumstances, additional payments are available in respect of preterm babies.